 The week-end racing crowd may not have cared all that much; MGs were a known quantity, and speeds mostly weren’t that fast on the typical course.
 Here a TC (left) and TD (right) bring up the rear.

 There was an internal battle at BMC about the future of the MG.
 Already in 1952, a very modern XK 120 – inspired prototype was built, but BMC Chairman Leonard Lord turned it down.
 Instead, the TD got a face lift, in the form of the 1953 TF: faired in headlights, but little else, except for a bigger 1500 cc engine in its second series.
 It didn’t work; and sales drooped.
-By 1953, the year the Corvette appeared, the TD certainly wasn’t modern enough for most, and possibly not classical enough for a shrinking few, who would soon switch allegiance to Morgan anyway.
-Lord had to change his mind, the prototype was resurrected, and quickly developed into the MGA.
-But that’s another chapter.

 Whereas the XK 120′s sleek lines set the pattern for sports-car design in the fifties, it wasn’t long before the irresistibly-cute classic MG came back in the public’s imagination.
 By 1968, at a time when when retro was just coming back into favor, the MG TD inspired one of the first neo-retro production cars ever, the 1968 Siata Spring.
 Built (ironically) on a rear-engine Fiat 850 chassis, it soon triggered an avalanche of MG kit cars.

 Equally ironic, most of these fiberglass kits sat on VW platforms; the ultimate marriage of the two most iconic cars of their times.
-They probably rode better then the original, and were undoubtedly more reliable, but it was an odd pairing nevertheless.
+They probably rode better then the original, and were probably more reliable, but it was an odd pairing nevertheless.
 The sports car was coming full-circle, but not in the usual way.
 The DIY bunch once created genuine sports cars in the garage or driveway for maximum performance; now they were building cute little buggies to ride around in and be seen in.
 Or was it to fulfill an old dream that died when a wife and kids cooled the first bout of MG fever?
 More sensible folks didn’t even try to haul a family of three in a TD.

 Sensible; what’s that got to do with an MG TD?
 Nothing.